GeorgeSchiro/GetCert2/README.md

 -UseNonIISBindingPfxFile=False

-    Set this switch True to allow for the creation of a PFX file for use by the non-IIS binding script (see -ScriptNonIISBinding above).
-The server location and the password of this PFX file must be defined on the SCS (see 'AutoCert Client Callable SCS Methods.pdf').
+    Set this switch True to allow for the creation of a local PFX file for use by the non-IIS binding script (see -ScriptNonIISBinding above).
+The PFX password must be set on the SCS with the option to output PEM files instead (see 'AutoCert Client Callable SCS Methods.pdf').

 -UseStandAloneMode=True

     Set this switch False and the software will use the AutoCert Secure Certificate Service (see 'AutoCertNow.com') to manage certificates between several servers in a server farm, on SSO servers, SSO integrated application servers and load balancers.

 Notes: